toaderflorin/eksia/_posts/2017-09-23-weird-html.markdown

 ![image-title-here](/images/collapse.png){:class="img-responsive"}

 Margin collapsing means that if you have two elements with margins set on them, the space between them will equal the maximum of the two margins, NOT the sum.
 But this happens **only vertically**.
-This again has to do with the vertical flow philsophy of HTML.
+This again has to do with the vertical flow philosophy of HTML.

 But there's another catch: margin collapsing doesn't happen for the first or last element of a *block formatting context*.
 But before we talk about those, let's talk about...